Patch Panels / Cross Connects

 - when you have duplex ports on a patch panel, IXP Manager will provide a duplex view by default with a CSS-based toggle to reveal the typical partner ports.

 - if you think IXP Manager can make this easier, please talk to us.
-But we cannot cover every use case programatically.
+But we cannot cover every use case programmatically.
 We've opted to allow flexibility rather than dictate a particular format.

 Adding a Patch Panel